HN-Gibson/CT-MiniProject-Module2/README.md

     - Please make sure to reference the list of options
         - Input is **NOT** case sensitive
         - But leaving out a character will result in a new menu prompt being issued
+    - This menu will print each time you need to call a menu command

 3. Your options include: